MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 4. **Installation and setup**:
    - The MSI installer will handle the downgrade process.
 Your device may restart several times during the installation.
    - Once the downgrade process is complete, go through the initial Windows 10 setup process.
 This may involve configuring settings, signing in with a Microsoft account, and installing updates.
-   - IT admins can configure the first-time setup experience per the instructions in [Customize the Windows 10 Out of Box Experience (OOBE)](/windows-hardware/customize/desktop/customize-oobe)
+   - IT admins can configure the first-time setup experience per the instructions in [Customize the Windows 10 Out of Box Experience (OOBE)](/windows-hardware/customize/desktop/customize-oobe).

 5. **Post-installation checks**:
    - After the setup is complete, verify that all device drivers are correctly installed and updated for Windows 10.
-To learn more, see [Update drivers manually in Windows] (https://support.microsoft.com/windows/update-drivers-manually-in-windows-ec62f46c-ff14-c91d-eead-d7126dc1f7b6).
+To learn more, see [Update drivers manually in Windows](https://support.microsoft.com/windows/update-drivers-manually-in-windows-ec62f46c-ff14-c91d-eead-d7126dc1f7b6).
    - Restore any previously backed-up data to the device.
 Follow the [Restore a backup](https://support.microsoft.com/windows/back-up-your-windows-pc-87a81f8a-78fa-456e-b521-ac0560e32338#ID0EBF=Windows_10) instructions and view the following video.

    > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW1ga0E?]